labex-labs/open-source-labs/python/python-mastery/lab-ex7-5-create-your-first-metaclass/en/step3.md

 print(f"After selling 10 shares: {apple.shares} shares remaining")
 print(f"Updated cost: ${apple.cost()}")
 ```

+In this code, we're importing the `Stock` class from the `mymeta` module.
+Then we create an instance of the `Stock` class named `apple`.
+We use the methods of the `Stock` class to print information about the stock, calculate the total cost, sell some shares, and then print the updated information.

 5. Run this file to test our `Stock` class: